day8/re-frame-async-flow-fx/README.md

 So, we need to coordinate asynchronous flows, with complex dependencies, while handling failures.
 Not easy, but that's why they pay us the big bucks.

-#### As Data Please
+### As Data Please

-Because we program in Clojure, we spend time in hammocks carefully re-watching Rich Hickey videos and meditating on essential truths like "data is the ultimate in late binding".
+Because we program in Clojure, we spend time in hammocks dreamily re-watching Rich Hickey videos and meditating on essential truths like "data is the ultimate in late binding".

 So, our solution must involve "programming with data" and be, at once, all synonyms of easy.

-#### In One Place
+### In One Place

 The control flow should be described in just one place, and easily grokable as a unit.

-To put that another way: we do not want the coordination logic implemented in a way that requires a programmer to look in multiple places to reconstruct a mental model of the overall control flow.
+To put that another way: we do not want a programmer to have to look in multiple places to reconstruct a mental model of the overall control flow.

 ## The Solution

-re-frame has events.
-That's how we roll.
+**re-frame has events.
+That's how we roll.**

 A re-frame application can't step forward in time unless an event happens; unless something does a `dispatch`.
 Events will be the organising principle in our solution exactly